oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 cd docker-compose
 docker compose up
 ```
  Access the JHipster Registry at http://localhost:8761 and sign in with user=admin, password=admin.

-{% img blog/spring-data-elasticsearch/jhipster-registry.png alt:"JHipster Registry" width:"600" %}{: .center-image }

 When you see all services up and green, go to http://localhost:8080 and sign in with your Okta account.

- {% img blog/spring-data-elasticsearch/okta-signin.png alt:"Okta Sign In Form" width:"300" %}{: .center-image }
+ {% img blog/spring-data-elasticsearch/okta-signin.png alt:"Okta Sign In Form" width:"400" %}{: .center-image }

 ## Inspecting Elasticsearch Index Mapping

 During start up, Spring Data Elasticsarch will create the index for the entities annotated with `@Document`, deriving the mappings from the entity's annotations.
 But for the properties, if the field type is not specified, it defaults to FieldType.Auto.
 This means, that no mapping entry is written for the property and that Elasticsearch will add a mapping entry dynamically when the first data for this property is stored.

-As Kibana interface was configured in Docker Compose, before creating any entities, let's inspect the index mapping that were automatically created for the `blog` microservice.
+As Kibana interface was configured in Docker Compose, before creating any entities, let's inspect the index mappings that were automatically created for the `blog` microservice.
 Go to http://localhost:9200, the Kibana home.
 Then go to **Management** > **Stack Management** > **Index Management** > **Indices** tab.
 Besides the `user` index, an index per entity should be listed.

 {% img blog/spring-data-elasticsearch/kibana-indices.png alt:"Kibana Indices" width:"800" %}{: .center-image }